 Two-thirds of women currently take some form of birth control according to a 2018 report released by the CDC.
-Yup, you read that right… 64.9% of 72.2 MILLION women in the US.
-Some start as early as age 15 and others stay on it until their 30s to prevent unwanted pregnancies, relieve chronic pain, manage acne, control ovarian cysts — no matter the reason, most women will undoubtedly choose or need to use a long-term contraceptive at some point in their life.
-But what happens when you finally come off birth control after so many years?
-Nine ladies share their personal experiences by answering questions about what it’s like to stop taking birth control.
+Yup, you read that right – 64.9% of 72.2 MILLION women in the US alone.
+Some folks start as early as age 15 and others stay on it until their 30s to prevent unwanted pregnancies, relieve chronic pain, manage acne, control ovarian cysts.
+No matter the reason, most people will undoubtedly choose or need to use a long-term contraceptive at some point in their life.
+But what could happen when you finally come off birth control after so many years?
+Nine people share their personal experiences below by answering questions about what it’s like to stop taking birth control.

 At what age did you go on and off birth control?

 VERONICA: I started at 18 and stopped at 22.

 HANNAH: I started at 18, stopped at 19, then went back on at 20 and stayed on for three more years.
 I’m back on it now at 24.

 DANIELLE: I went on in my senior year of high school (2010).
 I went off in 2016.
 I have gone back on since though.

 LENA: I went on birth control at 17 and got off at 23.

 KELLY: I started at 19 and stopped at 25.